FelipeCostaBR/Zendesk-Challenge/README.md

 * jest

 #### Backend Frameworks and Libraries
-* Express - it provides functions that make the development process simple and efficiently such as Router and express.json().
+* Express - it provides functions that make the development process simple and efficient such as Router and express.json().
-* axios - To request the data from Zendesk API I created an asynchronous and axios is a Promise HTTP client that I can use in both, Browser and Express.
+* Axios - To request the data from Zendesk API I created an asynchronous and Axios is a Promise HTTP client that I can use in both browser and Express.
-* dotenv - To be able to use environment variable dotenv helps to read the .env file with my private credentials informations.
+* dotenv - To be able to use environment variable dotenv helps to read the .env file using my private credentials.

 #### Frontend
 * ReactJs - Easy to create users interface and I can use components that I've created before to make my development process more productive.
 * styled-components - I can separate each component styles in specific files and solve the CSS modules problem.
 * polished - I don't have great skill with colours, so polished helps me choose the right colour in my components.
-* react-modal - I decided to show the ticket details in a modal to don't lose the context of the main page, because don't have any other feature or a lot of information the ticket details with modal makes the responsibility to display the details simple.
+* react-modal - I decided to show the ticket details in a modal to not lose the main page context, because there is no other feature or information to show in the ticket details component.

 ## Getting Started